MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/configure-search-for-multi-geo.md

 Office applications:

 Confirm that you can access OneDrive for Business by logging in from an Office application, such as Word.
-Open the Office application and select "OneDrive – <TenantName>".
+Open the Office application and select **OneDrive – /<TenantName/>**.
 Office will detect your OneDrive location and show you the files that you can open.

 Sharing: